Rippleslpy/Big-Data-Engineering-Stock-Price-APPL-Real-time-Reporting/HW1.md

 ### Operations on Kafka
 -----
-- locate to the `bin` directory of Kafka by
+- Locate to the `bin` directory of Kafka by
   ```
   cd Documents/Kafka/kafka_2.11-0.10.0.1/bin
   ```